 The intent of MediterraNew Architectural Design Workshop is to investigate new possible approaches in the development of projects for the communication and enhancement of the cultural heritage and landscape in the Mediterranean area.

-We are sure that we must find new ways that allow a better dialogue between the extraordinary heritage of the countries bordering the mare nostrum and a responsible use by an increasingly wide international audience.
+We believe we must find new ways to allow a better dialogue between the extraordinary heritage of the countries bordering the Mare Nostrum and a responsible use by an increasingly wide international audience.
 We also believe that we can find new tools for contemporary and sustainable economic development that should enhance instead of spoil the local resources.

 The workshop is divided into two independent phases.

 The first section is a multidisciplinary workshop (Winter Workshop) unfolded over three weekends between February and March in Milan, hosted by the evocative spaces of post-industrial DanceHaus building.

 The second phase (On-site Boot Camp) will be staged on-site in a mediterranean location, according to the years specific case-study and to local communities needs and opportunities.
 This session schedule may change every year.

 The two moments, open to students and young professionals up to 30 years old, can be attended as single formation events, or together, as part of a wider experience.
 University credits (CFU) will be available for each of the two workshops independently.

 MediterraNew is not only an academic project, our vision is to play an active role in international cooperation for development through educational projects.
 Our research materials will be shared freely and the design proposals will be donated to local communities.